CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

                             logging level
       --log_file LOG_FILE   log file

-However, if it's not installed, you'll get a message like this:
+However, if it's not installed, you'll get an error message like this:

 .. code-block:: text

     -bash: geneflow: command not found

-If this happens, try loading the GeneFlow module:
+If your system is configured with modules, try loading the GeneFlow module:

 .. code-block:: text

     module load geneflow/latest
     geneflow --help

-If GeneFlow is still not available, you'll need to install it.
-The recommended method for installation is in a Python virtual environment, as described here: :ref:`Install GeneFlow using a Python Virtual Environment <install-geneflow-venv>`.
+If you need to install GeneFlow, the recommended method for installation is in a Python virtual environment, as described here: :ref:`Install GeneFlow using a Python Virtual Environment <install-geneflow-venv>`.

-After installation in a Python virtual environment, you can load GeneFlow using the following commands:
+After installation in a Python virtual environment, load GeneFlow by sourcing the virtual environment:

 .. code-block:: text